pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

-1. and
+1. or
-2. not equals
+2. negative or
-3. not less equals than
+3. not greater or equals than
-4. negative greater than
+4. not greater than
 5. greater or equals than
 6. greater than